zayar-ln/bashrc/README.md

 - Better history with time stamps and search
 - Short and smart aliases for daily tasks

-### How to Install/Use.
+### How to Install or Place.

-1. Clone or extract this folder into your home directory and rename it " .bashrc.d".
+1. Clone or extract this folder into your home directory.
-2. Change directory to ".bashrc.d" and run "install.sh" .
+2. Change directory to "~/.bashrc.d" and run "install.sh".
 3. Open a new terminal and you’re good to go.

 You can also edit or remove any script in `.bashrc.d` if you want to customize it